 And it does have benefits beyond a warm touch or the fuzzy feeling of a kiss on the cheek.

 Physical touch actually triggers a hormone to be released in our brains.
 The hormone is oxytocin (source).
-This is important for mothers because it helps form an emotional bond, and the same is true of children.
+This is important for mothers because it helps form an emotional bond.

 This hormone helps give mothers the “my child is irresistible” feeling and it’s why taking time hug your child can change your mood.